Wholesome Humpday - April 14, 2021

 - One container dressing

 - Preheat oven to 350.
 Once up to temperature, put covered into oven.
 Bake for 25 minutes, remove lid and continue cooking approximately 20-25 more minutes until internal temperature reaches 165 degrees.

 - Heat rice in the oven covered with a tablespoon of water for 20-25 minutes or to an internal temperature of 165 degrees.
 Alternatively it can be microwaved in a safe container by stirring every minute or heated on the stovetop in a skillet on low stirring frequently.

 - Cook asparagus under a broiler for 2 minutes, turn and cook for another minute or two to an internal temperature of 165 degrees.

-- Plate salad on 4 seperate plates or bowls.
+- Serve salad on seperate plates or bowls.